ddevault/ExternalPlayer/README.md

 1. Be on Linux
 2. Install youtube-dl and mpv
 3. Add [this script](https://github.com/SirCmpwn/dotfiles/blob/master/scripts/youtube-view) to your PATH somewhere
+4. Write your youtube creds to ~/.netrc, should look something like the example on the bottom of this file
-4. Install the xpi in this directory
+5. Install the xpi in this directory

 If you want to hack on this, it's a jetpack add on and works like you'd expect if you know how jetpack add ons work.

 Licensed under the WTFPL.

+    machine youtube
+        login whatever@whatever.com
+        password hunter2